srmklive/laravel-paypal/README.md

 <a name="usage-currency"></a>
 ## Set Currency

-By default the currency used is `USD`.
+By default, the currency used is `USD`.
 If you wish to change it, you may call `setCurrency` method to set a different currency before calling any respective API methods:

 ```php
 $provider->setCurrency('EUR');